Loose Leaf Pick Up

 Brush Pick Up is in Spring Only

 The City of Traverse City conducts a loose-leaf and brush pick up in the spring.
-The program will kick off in the spring.
-A start date will be announced as we get closer.
+The Spring Loose Leaf Pick Up will begin April 28, 2025.
 Due to weather and leaf fall variables, no specific pickup dates are scheduled.
 We will cover the City neighborhoods, beginning on the west side and moving eastward, over a period of 5 to 7 weekdays and do one pass only.
-Leaves should be raked out in front of your house for pick up as promptly as possible on or after April 6th.
+Leaves should be raked out in front of your house for pick up by April 28, 2025.

 General Guidelines for the Loose Leaf & Brush Collection Program

-• Feel free to rake and pile leaves on the tree lawn prior to April 6th
+- Feel free to rake and pile leaves on the tree lawn prior to date April 28, 2025.

 Please note that brush pick up is done separately and may not occur at the same time as you leaves begin picked up.